-There are shelter homes for homeless people and still they living on the streets.
+There are shelter homes for homeless people and still they living on the streets in Karnataka.
 Why?

 “Everyday when I used to go to my college I always used to see a homeless family living on the footpath.
 I always observe the man abusing his wife in each and everything she did.
 Even if there was no food in the home that man used to get very agitated and harass the woman.
 I felt why only the woman in that family had to be the bread earner, instead the man drink and sleep all day.”